 And in case anyone ever wondered "why Minnesota?", I chose that state simply because its name had the right rhythm for the title, and Minnesota somehow seemed funnier to me than Massachusetts.

-Above you can see the two covers it generated -- Crosstime Traffic used the same art, re-cropped, as the magazine because the new cover art Del Rey had commissioned for the book was... not very good.
+Above you can see the two covers it generated -- the first edition of Crosstime Traffic used the same art, re-cropped, as the magazine because the new cover art Del Rey had commissioned for the book was... not very good.
 It also came in later than expected.
 The editor called me to ask if I had any suggestions as to how they could meet the production schedule without using crappy or irrelevant cover art, and I pointed out that "A Flying Saucer With Minnesota Plates" had been a cover story.
 So they contacted the artist, who was happy to get paid again.

 Below is a list of the story's appearances to date.

 - Isaac Asimov's Science Fiction, August 1991

 - Crosstime Traffic, Del Rey Books, 1992; FoxAcre Press, 2000, 2013; Misenchanted Press 2023

 - Japanese translation, Hayakawa's SF 9/94, No. 457